Scully87/FAAST/README.md

 #####OBJECTS:

- 	- 1.Passenger(s)
+ 	- Passenger
- 	- 2.Carriage(s)
+ 	- Carriage
- 	- 3.Train(s)
+ 	- Train
- 	- 4.Station(s)
+ 	- Station

 #####INITIAL PROCESS:

-	- 1. Passenger1 touches in at station1
+	- Passenger touches in at station
-	- 2. Passenger1 boards carriage1
+	- Passenger boards carriage
-	- 3. Train1 moves carriage1 from station1 to station2
+	- Train moves carriage from station to station
-	- 4. Passenger1 leaves carriage1
+	- Passenger leaves carriage
-	- 5. Passenger1 touches out at station2
+	- Passenger touches out at station

 How to use
 ----------